-The Men of Theta Zeta Lambda Chapter along with the continued support of our area collegiate chapters; (E) University of Michigan and (EH) Eastern Michigan University, have teamed together to provide a comprehensive mentoring program for young males ages 12 – 17 called The Esquire Leadership & Mentor Program (ELMP).
-The program is committed to the development of black young men academically, socially and personally with a central focus on higher education and service to mankind.
-ELMP aims to prepare young men to become the most respected and sought after socially conscious, college educated, black men who are leaders of our communities, schools, businesses, politics, churches and families.
+The Theta Zeta Lambda Chapter provides a comprehensive mentoring program for young males ages 12 – 17 called The Esquire Leadership & Mentoring Program (ELMP).
+The program is committed to the development of Black young men academically, socially, and personally with a central focus on higher education and service to mankind.
+ELMP aims to prepare young men to become the most respected and sought-after socially conscious, college-educated, black men who are leaders of our communities, schools, businesses, politics, churches, and families.

 To prepare young men to become the most respected and sought after socially conscious, college educated, black men who are leaders of our communities and families.

 1) To have the participating young men enhance in the areas of social development and self-esteem.

 2) To enrich the participant’s academic performance and achievement while increasing their chances of completing a college education.

 3) To engage the participants in community service.

 4) To prepare the young men to compete in a diverse society.